6 Ways to Get Your Wedding Dress for Less!

 1. Check Out Mass Retailers.

 Mass retailers are getting into the wedding gown biz.
 It started with J. Crew, and the rest followed.
 We found these affordable numbers surprisingly attractive.
 Here, spend some of your savings on custom tailoring to make your dress uniquely yours–take off cap sleeves or add on embellishments.
-See our chart below for our favorite mass market lines.

 2. Head Online.